foresterre/cargo-msrv/book/src/commands/list.md

 **`--variant` variant**

-Type of list to print.
+Type of table to print.

-The `variant` must be one of: `direct-deps` or `ordered-by-msrv` (default).
+The `variant` must be one of: `ordered-by-msrv` (default) or `direct-deps`.

-When the `variant` is `direct-deps`, the program will print a table which lists the following properties for each direct-dependency of the given crate: the name of the dependency, the version of the dependency, the MSRV (blank if not specified), it's dependencies.
+When the `variant` is `ordered-by-msrv`, the program will print a table which lists the MSRV for both direct and transitive dependencies.
+The table is sorted by MSRV.
+When a crate author did not specify an MSRV yet, the cell in the MSRV row will be empty.

-When the `variant` is `ordered-by-msrv`, the program will print a table
+When the `variant` is `direct-deps`, the program will print a table which lists the following properties for each direct-dependency of the given crate: the name of the dependency, the version of the dependency, the MSRV (empty if not specified), it's dependencies.

 # EXAMPLES

-1. List the MSRV's for both direct and transitive dependencies, grouped by MSRV
+1. List the MSRV's for both direct and transitive dependencies, grouped by MSRV.

 ```shell
 cargo msrv list